Medical expert of the article

 Pathomorphology

-Pathomorphological examination was mainly performed on liver tissue samples obtained with biopsy of HGV-positive patients with chronic hepatitis C and undergone liver transplantation with HGV-positive patients.
+Pathomorphological examination was mainly performed on liver tissue samples obtained by biopsy of HGV-positive patients with chronic hepatitis C and HGV-positive patients who had undergone liver transplantation.
 Of great interest are the data of M.P.
 Rralet et al. (1997), who examined 17 biopsies from patients with GBV-C (HGV) and HCV infection.
-Cirrhosis was found in 4 (24%); hepatitis of small, moderate and high activity - in 3 (18%), 11 (64%) and 3 (18%), respectively; periportal step necroses are equally expressed in 4 (24%), 10 (58%) and 3 (18%).
-Intralobular necrosis of hepatocytes was found in 35% of biopsy specimens, balloon hepatocytes - in 18 multinucleated - in 6%.
-Portal inflammatory infiltration was insignificant, moderate or severe in 4 (24%), 12 (70%) and 1 (5%) biopsies, respectively, and was uniformly distributed in portal spaces; lymphoid aggregates or follicles were detected in 64%, creasoma - in 82, lymphocytic cholangitis - in 12, cholangiolytic proliferation - in 59% of patients.
-Accumulation of hemosiderin in hepatocytes (usually insignificant) and / or in sinusoidal cells was found in 35% of patients.
-Nevertheless, pathological changes in liver tissue with isolated HCV infection and joint HCV / HGV infection were almost the same, which casts doubt on the role of HGV in the formation of the tissue hepatic pathology presented above.
-F. Negro et al. (1997) conducted liver biopsy in 18 HGV-positive patients who had undergone liver transplantation in the past.
-In 9 of them, histological changes were associated with rejection of transplant (2), acute cholangitis (1), hepatitis C (1) and B (1), steatosis (2).
-In the other 9 patients, the histological changes likely associated with HGV infection were the development of lobular (4) or portal (1) inflammation, vacuolation of the biliary epithelium (4), marked lymphocytic infiltration of portal tracts.
-G. Cathomas et af (1997), observing groups of patients with HGV infection, chronic hepatitis C and isolated chronic hepatitis C, found in HCV / HGV infection in the hepatic tissue manifestations of chronic hepatitis of minimal or moderate activity in 61.6 and 23, 1% of cases respectively, as well as the phenomenon of progressive fibrosis in 15.4% of cases, with histological changes in HCV / HGV and only HCV being insignificant.
+Cirrhosis was detected in 4 (24%); low, moderate and high activity hepatitis - in 3 (18%), 11 (64%) and 3 (18%), respectively; periportal step necrosis was expressed to the same extent - in 4 (24%), 10 (58%) and 3 (18%).
+Intralobular necrosis of hepatocytes was detected in 35% of biopsies, balloon hepatocytes - in 18, multinucleated - in 6%.
+Portal inflammatory infiltration was minor, moderate, or severe in 4 (24%), 12 (70%), and 1 (5%) biopsies, respectively, and was uniformly distributed in the portal spaces; lymphoid aggregates or follicles were detected in 64%, sgeatosis in 82, lymphocytic cholangitis in 12, and cholangiolytic proliferation in 59% of patients.
+Hemosiderin accumulation in hepatocytes (usually minor) and/or sinusoidal cells was detected in 35% of patients.
+Nevertheless, pathological changes in liver tissue in isolated HCV infection and combined HCV/HGV infection were almost identical, which casts doubt on the role of HGV in the formation of the above-presented tissue liver pathology.
+F. Negro et al. (1997) performed liver biopsy in 18 HGV-positive patients who had undergone liver transplantation in the past.
+In 9 of them, histological changes were associated with transplant rejection (2), acute cholangitis (1), hepatitis C (1) and B (1), steatosis (2).
+In another 9 patients, histological changes probably associated with HGV infection included the development of lobular (4) or portal (1) inflammation, vacuolization of the biliary epithelium (4), and pronounced lymphocytic infiltration of the portal tracts.
+G. Cathomas et al. (1997), observing groups of patients with HGV infection, chronic hepatitis C and isolated chronic hepatitis C, found in HCV/HGV infection in liver tissue manifestations of chronic hepatitis of minimal or moderate activity in 61.6 and 23.1% of cases, respectively, as well as signs of progressive fibrosis in 15.4% of cases, and the differences in histological changes in HCV/HGV and only HCV were insignificant.

-According to domestic authors, patients with chronic hepatitis G in the liver showed moderate or minimal inflammatory changes in the form of portal and lobular hepatitis.
-The index of histological activity (IGA) ranged from 2 to 5 points.
+According to domestic authors, patients with chronic hepatitis G had moderate or minimal inflammatory changes in the liver in the form of portal and lobular hepatitis.
+The histological activity index (HAI) ranged from 2 to 5 points.

 There are few descriptions of the picture of chronic hepatitis G in adults and children.
-It is reported that men are predominant among CHG patients.
-The majority (about 70%) had risk factors for infection with hepatitis viruses - surgical interventions, blood transfusion, intravenous drug use, donation, etc.
+It is reported that men predominate among patients with CHG.
+The majority (about 70%) had risk factors for infection with hepatitis viruses - surgical interventions, blood transfusions, intravenous drug use, donation, etc.

-In adult patients with CGG as a monoinfection, asthenic syndrome is observed, manifested by weakness, rapid fatigue, irritability.
-Patients also complain of pain in the right hypochondrium, a feeling of heaviness in this area; Dyspeptic phenomena are noted (nausea, worsening of appetite, disturbance of stool).
+Adult patients with CHG as a monoinfection have an asthenic syndrome, manifested by weakness, rapid fatigue, irritability.
+Patients also complain of pain in the right hypochondrium, a feeling of heaviness in this area; dyspeptic symptoms are noted (nausea, loss of appetite, stool disorders).

-The increase in liver size is not observed in all patients with chronic hepatitis G, rarely the enlarged spleen.
-Jaundice sclera is detected in 30-40% of patients.
+An enlarged liver is not observed in all patients with chronic hepatitis G; an enlarged spleen is rare.
+Yellowing of the sclera is detected in 30-40% of patients.

-More than half of patients with HGG have biochemical changes.
-Hyperfermentemia was observed, as a rule, minimal or moderate (ALT and ACT exceeded the norm 2-5 times).
-In a few cases, a cholestatic variant of the disease developed.
+More than half of patients with CHG develop biochemical changes.
+Hyperfermentemia was observed, usually minimal or moderate (ALT and AST exceeded the norm by 2-5 times).
+In isolated cases, a cholestatic variant of the disease developed.

-With mixed HCG with CHC and / or CHB, all clinicians have a slight effect of hepatitis G virus on the functional state of the liver, which is manifested in the absence of "enrichment" of clinical manifestations and enhancement of the cytolytic syndrome, when compared with clinico-biochemical parameters only in CHC or CHB .
+In mixed infection of HCG with CHC and/or CHB, all clinicians note an insignificant effect of the hepatitis G virus on the functional state of the liver, which is expressed in the absence of “enrichment” of clinical manifestations and an increase in cytolytic syndrome, when compared with clinical and biochemical indicators only with CHC or CHB.

 The course and outcome of chronic hepatitis G

-Chronic hepatitis G can occur for a long time - up to 9-12 years.
-However, under the influence of interferon therapy or spontaneously in some patients, HG viremia stops and a remission occurs.
-Also, when combined with CHC and / or CHB, the HG virus can disappear from serum and subsequently not become evident.
+Chronic hepatitis G can last for a long time - up to 9-12 years.
+However, under the influence of interferon therapy or spontaneously in some patients, HG viremia ceases and remission occurs.
+Also, with a combined course with CHC and/or CHB, the HG virus can disappear from the blood serum and subsequently not be detected for a long time.

-Children have a similar pattern.
-Chronic hepatitis G can persist for a long time, but sanation from HCV virus may occur, including with mixed infection with HCV.
+Children have a similar picture.
+Chronic hepatitis G can last for a long time, but recovery from the HCV virus can occur, including in mixed infections with CHC.

-The literature on the outcome of chronic hepatitis G in cirrhosis is not available.
+There are no indications in the literature of the outcome of chronic hepatitis G in liver cirrhosis.

 Treatment of chronic hepatitis G

 Recommendations for the treatment of chronic hepatitis G are based on data obtained in the treatment of patients with mixed viral hepatitis.
-It is shown that under the influence of interferon therapy, the concentration of HGV decreases simultaneously with the decrease of HBV and HCV titers, while the presence of HGV does not worsen the process in CHB and CHC and does not affect the dynamics of hepatitis B and C virus titers.
+It has been shown that under the influence of interferon therapy, the concentration of HGV decreases simultaneously with a decrease in the titers of HBV and НСV, while the presence of HGV does not worsen the process in CHB and CHC and does not affect the dynamics of the titers of hepatitis B and C viruses.